vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

 -- 1.3  History ----------------------------------------------------o

-  htmLawed was developed for use with 'LabWiki', a wiki software developed at PHP Labware, as a suitable software could not be found.
-Existing PHP software like 'Kses' and 'HTMLPurifier' were deemed inadequate, slow, resource-intensive, or dependent on external applications like 'HTML Tidy'.

-  htmLawed started as a modification of Ulf Harnhammar's 'Kses' (version 0.2.2) software, and is compatible with code that uses 'Kses'; see section:- #2.6.
+  htmLawed was created in 2007 for use with 'LabWiki', a wiki software developed at PHP Labware, as a suitable software could not be found.
+Existing PHP software like 'Kses' and 'HTMLPurifier' were deemed inadequate, slow, resource-intensive, or dependent on an extension or external application like 'HTML Tidy'.
+The core logic of htmLawed, that of identifying HTML elements and attributes, was based on the 'Kses' (version 0.2.2) HTML filter software of Ulf Harnhammar (it can still be used with code that uses 'Kses'; see section:- #2.6.).

+  See section:- #4.3 for a detailed log of changes in htmLawed over the years, and section:- #4.10 for acknowledgements.

 -- 1.4  License & copyright ----------------------------------------o

-  htmLawed is free and open-source software dual licensed under LGPL license version 3:- http://www.gnu.org/licenses/lgpl-3.0.txt, and GPL license version 2:- http://www.gnu.org/licenses/gpl-2.0.txt (or later), and copyrighted by Santosh Patnaik, MD, PhD.
+  htmLawed is free and open-source software dual copyrighted by Santosh Patnaik, MD, PhD, and licensed under LGPL license version 3:- http://www.gnu.org/licenses/lgpl-3.0.txt, and GPL license version 2:- http://www.gnu.org/licenses/gpl-2.0.txt (or later).

 -- 1.5  Terms used here --------------------------------------------o

+  In this document, only HTML body-level elements are considered. htmLawed does not have support for head-level elements, 'body', and the frame-level elements, 'frameset', 'frame' and 'noframes', and these elements are ignored here.

-  *  `administrator` - or admin; person setting up the code to pass input through htmLawed; also, `user`
+  *  `administrator` - or admin; person setting up the code that utilizes htmLawed; also, `user`
   *  `attributes` - name-value pairs like 'href="http://x.com"' in opening tags
-  *  `author` - `writer`
+  *  `author` - see `writer`
   *  `character` - atomic unit of text; internally represented by a numeric `code-point` as specified by the `encoding` or `charset` in use
   *  `entity` - markup like '&gt;' and '&#160;' used to refer to a character
   *  `element` - HTML element like 'a' and 'img'
-  *  `element content` -  content between the opening and closing tags of an element, like 'click' of '<a href="x">click</a>'
+  *  `element content` -  content between the opening and closing tags of an element, like 'click' of the '<a href="x">click</a>' element
   *  `HTML` - implies XHTML unless specified otherwise
+  *  `HTML body` - Complete HTML documents typically have a `head` and a `body` container.
+Information in `head` specifies title of the document, etc., whereas that in the body informs what is to be displayed on a web-page; it is only the elements for `body`, except 'frames', 'frameset' and 'noframes' that htmLawed is concerned with
-  *  `input` - text string given to htmLawed to process
+  *  `input` - text given to htmLawed to process
   *  `processing` - involves filtering, correction, etc., of input
-  *  `safe` - absence or reduction of certain characters and HTML elements and attributes in the input that can otherwise potentially and circumstantially expose web-site users to security vulnerabilities like cross-site scripting attacks (XSS)
+  *  `safe` - absence or reduction of certain characters and HTML elements and attributes in HTML of text that can otherwise potentially, and circumstantially, expose text readers to security vulnerabilities like cross-site scripting attacks (XSS)
-  *  `scheme` - URL protocol like 'http' and 'ftp'
+  *  `scheme` - a URL protocol like 'http' and 'ftp'
-  *  `specs` - standard specifications
+  *  `specifications` - standard specifications, for HTML4, HTML5, Ruby, etc.
   *  `style property` - terms like 'border' and 'height' for which declarations are made in values for the 'style' attribute of elements
   *  `tag` - markers like '<a href="x">' and '</a>' delineating element content; the opening tag can contain attributes
   *  `tag content` - consists of tag markers '<' and '>', element names like 'div', and possibly attributes